Florune/florune-documentation/src/services/documents.md

 **Key Features:**

 * **Lightweight and public** registry
-* Cost-effective solution compared to full verifiable document deployment
+* Cost-effective solution compared to full Verifiable Document deployment
 * Immutable on-chain proof without storing full document content
 * Pay-per-use with native chain tokens

 **How It Works:**

 1. User registers the document’s hash on-chain.
-2. The blockchain records the timestamp and ownership proof.
+2. Blockchain records the timestamp and ownership proof.
 3. Anyone can verify the document’s existence and authenticity without accessing the full document.

 **Use Case Example:**